Four Dietary Recommendations to Regulate Your Cholesterol

 - Their risk of type 2 diabetes

-One way to ensure that you’re getting enough omega-3 is to incorporate a portion of fish to your diet twice a week.
-Although salmon is especially well known for its omega-3 content, it’s not mandatory that you choose that fish.If your wallet won’t let you purchase fresh salmon very often, try swapping it with tuna.
-This is equally beneficial but can be much more affordable.
+One way to ensure that you’re getting enough omega-3 is to incorporate a portion of fish into your diet twice a week.
+Even if salmon is especially well known for its omega-3 content, it’s not mandatory to choose it.

 Trans fats are used very often in the food industry because they can withstand higher temperatures.
 They also provide better texture than other fats.

-Despite these benefits, trans fats negatively affect your heart health and reduce your levels of good cholesterol.
+Despite these benefits, trans fats negatively affect your heart health and reduce your levels of HDL cholesterol.

-When you buy processed, pre-cooked, or frozen meals, check the labels.
-Avoid anything that has the words “partially hydrogenated.”
+So, when you buy processed, pre-cooked or frozen meals, check the labels.
+Ideally, you should avoid anything that has the words “partially hydrogenated”.

 In addition, this is a vital element for the correct reproduction of healthy intestinal bacteria (probiotics).
-When your body has the right balance of probiotics, bad cholesterol levels will be drastically diminished.
+When your body has the right balance of probiotics, bad cholesterol levels will drastically diminish.